Sharp energy decay rates for the damped wave equation on the torus via non-polynomial derivative bound conditions: Applications involving geometry of the damped set

-\section{Growth properties of averaged functions using the geometry of the support}
+\subsection{Growth properties of averaged functions using the geometry of the support}

-In this section we prove estimates for the growth behavior of $A_v(W)$ near the boundary of its support, in terms of the growth behavior of $W$ near the boundary of its support, as well as the geometry of the support of $W$.
+In this section we prove estimates for the growth behavior of $A_v(W)$ near the boundary of its support, in terms of the growth behavior of $W$ near the boundary of its support, as well as the geometry of the support of $W$. \ed{These will be used in Section \ref{proofconvexrate} along with Theorems \ref{averagedresolventthm} and \ref{wideexthm} to prove the energy decay rates from the previous section.}

 First, if $\{W>0\}$ is a rectangle, when averaging along a direction $v$ not parallel to one of the sides of the rectangle, there is a polynomial improvement in the growth behavior of $A_v(W)$ relative to $W$.